 Kenya Birding tours are fantastic all year round

-Kenya is a major destination in Africa for a birdwatching tour at any time of year
+Kenya is a major destination in Africa for birdwatching tours and wildlife adventures at any time of year

-Africa has some of the most excellent birding destinations in the world.
+East Africa (Kenya, Uganda Tanzania) has some of the most excellent birdwatching destinations in the world.

 If you’ve ever considered taking the birding tour of a lifetime, then choosing Kenya as your birdwatching destination might be a perfect choice.

-There’s plenty to see and do for bird watchers of all types, from avid fans to relative beginner.
+There is plenty to see and to do for bird watchers of all types, from avid fans to relative beginners.

-Kenya currently boasts me than 1000 bird species,almost half the total number occuring in Africa
+Kenya currently boasts more than 1000 bird species,almost half the total number occuring in the whole of Africa

-One of the reason why birdwatching tours in Kenya is so productive is because of the country's diverse habitats
+One of the reason why birdwatching tours in Kenya is popular and productive is because of the country's diverse habitats

 Relative ease travel and access to its many national parks, reserves and birding hotspots , accommodation facilities are excellent too

 Kenya is one of the main countries in Africa for Birdwatching safaris

-Kenya has a handful of endemic birds which includes; the Tana River Cisticola, Aberdares Cisticola; Hinde's Babbler; William's Lark; Sharpe's Longclaw, Clarke's Weaver and Sokoke Owl
+Kenya birding tours has a handful of endemic birds which includes; the Tana River Cisticola, Aberdares Cisticola, Hinde's Babbler, William's Lark, Sharpe's Longclaw, Clarke's Weaver (Kilifi Weaver) and Sokoke Owl

-Kenya birdwatching tour can be one of the best holidays of your life.
+Kenya birding tours can be one of the best holidays of your life.
 The skies are filled with colourful wonders, so take that leap and get in touch so we can help you make the first move.

 Highlands, Rift Valley, Western, Coastal, and the Northern Plains.

-Birding Kenya Highlands consists of two major divisions on either side of the Great Rift Valley.
+Kenya Birding tours in Highlands consists of two major divisions on either side of the Great Rift Valley.

 This area has more plentiful rainfall and cooler temperatures than elsewhere and much of the major population centers are located there.